Murali Kartik: Early international career

 Despite the downturn in his limited overs fortunes towards the end of the season, Kartik's form was enough to earn him selection in the Indian Board president's XI for the tour match against the visiting South Africans before the Tests.
-He had a match total of 2/122, which was enough for him to secure national selection, playing in both Tests against South Africa in early 2000 at Mumbai and Bangalore as India sought a second spinner to accompany Anil Kumble, after Harbhajan Singh's performance in the role the previous season had been deemed inadequate.
+He had a match total of 2/122, which was enough for him to secure national selection, playing in both Tests against South Africa in early 2000 at Mumbai and Bangalore as India sought a second spinner to accompany Anil Kumble after Harbhajan Singh's performance in the role the previous season had been deemed inadequate.
 Kartik scored 14 before being bowled by Shaun Pollock as India batted first and made 225.
-He then took 2/28 from 18 overs as India restricted the tourists to 176, before collapsing to be all out for 113 in the second innings.
+He then took 2/28 from 18 overs as India restricted the tourists to 176 before collapsing to be all out for 113 in the second innings.
 Kartik scored only two runs before being caught behind by Pollock.
 Kartik took 1/50 in the second innings as South Africa ground their way to the target of 163 with four wickets in hand.
-In the second Test, Kartik took 3/123 and scored a duck and two as India were crushed by an innings.
+In the second Test, Kartik took 3/123 and scored a duck and two as India was crushed by an innings.
 Overall, Kartik performed steadily, taking six wickets at 33.50.

 Kartik was selected in 2000 for the first intake of the National Cricket Academy in Bangalore, after earlier having made his Test debut in early 2000 in a home series against South Africa.
 However, his stay was cut short along with that of Harbhajan, when they were expelled by the director Hanumant Singh over disciplinary issues.

 In the 2000–01 season, Kartik started in fine form as he set out to maintain a Test position.
 In the Irani Trophy, the traditional season opener between the reigning Ranji champions—Mumbai—and the Rest of India, Kartik orchestrated the defeat of the title-holders.
 After taking 4/73 in Mumbai's 260, Kartik scored 22 in Rest of India's total of 389.
 He then took 9/70 to cut down Mumbai for 184, and his batting colleagues accumulated the 55 needed for victory without loss.
 Kartik then took 3/82 and 1/45 against Madhya Pradesh to secure his spot in the Test team.